bt-rb/vscode-blogging-extension-pack/.github/CONTRIBUTING.md

 ## Project setup

 1. Fork and clone the repo
-2. `bundle install && yarn install` to install dependencies
+2. Run `bundle install && yarn install` to install dependencies
 3. Create a branch for your PR

 > Tip: Keep your `main` branch pointing at the original repository and make